guardian/coding-exercises/warehouse-robot/README.md

 ### Example command sequences

-The command sequence: "N E S W" will move the robot in a circle, returning it to where it started.
+The command sequence: "N E S W" will move the robot in a full square, returning it to where it started.

 If the robot starts in the south-west corner of the warehouse then the following commands will move it to the middle of the warehouse.